Upload data for Apache Hadoop jobs in HDInsight

 Azure Data Factory

-The Azure Data Factory service is a fully managed service for composing data storage, data processing, and data movement services into streamlined, scalable, and reliable data production pipelines.
+The Azure Data Factory service is a fully managed service for composing data: storage, processing, and movement services into streamlined, adaptable, and reliable data production pipelines.

 |Azure Blob storage||Copy data to or from Azure Blob storage by using Azure Data Factory|